EtalumaSupport/LumaViewPro/README.md

 ## Executable for Windows 10

-The most recent executable for Windows 10 can be retreived from: https://drive.google.com/drive/folders/1I_szuj7lm418qxJWm0wzUnUD11tcDDzx?usp=sharing
+The most recent executable for Windows 10 can be retrieved from: https://drive.google.com/drive/folders/1I_szuj7lm418qxJWm0wzUnUD11tcDDzx?usp=sharing

 To use, download 'LumaViewPro.zip' and extract file.
 You can run the executable by double-clicking with no further installation.
 Note that the code may be more current than the executable.